 What is Email Engagement?

-In some contexts, engagement doesn’t refer to a specific instance.
-Instead, it refers to a relative level of interest; for example, a user who spends 10 minutes reading your email is subjectively more engaged than a user who only spends 30 seconds on it.
+Sometimes, email engagement refers to a relative level of interest instead of a specific action.
+For example, a user who spends 2 minutes reading your email is more engaged than a user who only spends 5 seconds on it.

 Email Engagement Metrics

-Using any number of different email marketing tools, you can measure the following email engagement metrics of your email marketing campaign:
+Using most email marketing tools, you can measure the following email engagement metrics of your email marketing campaign:

 1. Open rate